Posts

 Was That You?

 Someone sent some sort of text/special effects message to my cell phone yesterday that I did not (nor ever will) see, view or listen to.
-If it was you and it was friendly, thanks for thinking of me; if it was nasty because I did something offensive, please accept my apology; or if wasn't you at all, forget about it.
-The reason I can never see, view or listen to whatever it was is that I know only how to make outgoing calls from my cell phone and how to receive incoming calls.
-The calls that I refer to are the kind where the two people involved (the caller and the callee) can actually hear each others' voice in real time (no visuals. sound track or recorded voice features).
+If it was you and it was friendly, thanks for thinking of me; if it was nasty because I did something offensive, please accept my apology; or, if wasn't you at all, forget about it.
+The reason I can never see, view or listen to whatever it was is that I am only willing to make outgoing calls and receive incoming calls.
+I did at first listen to messages left on my phone but found the experience depressing and pointless and quickly disabled the voice mail feature.
+I also disabled the text feature as soon as people started sending me those insideous multi-colored hieroglyphics.
 I find the cell phone experience to be off-putting and have no desire to venture out beyond making and receiving calls.
-So if it is a text, email, skype, GPS, photo, face book, apps, musical, navigation or digital colonoscopy - I am going to miss it.
-Actually, I miss out on a lot
+So if it is a text, email, skype, GPS, photo, face book, app, musical, navigati...

 Arachnophobia

 There is a single drab bathroom at work.
 It is small in size and somewhat dusty and dingy.
 The interior floor, walls and fixtures are original from circa 1960s - a good stretch of time without a new coat of paint or repairs made to cracked and curling vinyl floor tiles.
 If you are feeling a little squeamish at this point, let me assure you that nothing that follows will violate your sensibilities.
 This morning I used the bathroom and when I had completed my business I stood up to flush the toilet.
 The flushing mechanism performed as it should but I immediately noticed that the level of the water that was refilling the bowl was quite a bit higher than the normal level.
-This has happened before and has always meant that there is a blocked pipe.
-When this happens it has always been easily remedied by using the plunger which sits against the wall underneath the toilet tank.
+This has happened before and it has always been easily remedied by using the plunger which sits against the wall underneath the toilet tank.
 I picked up the plunger and proceeded to apply the proper technique to free the clog.
+Thankfully, my f...

 Three Movie Ideas to Pitch to Hollywood